-This article is part of both the Getting started with PowerAI Vision and Getting started with Watson Visual Recognition learning paths.
+This article is part of the Getting started with IBM Maximo Visual Inspection learning path.

 Cameras are everywhere.
 Videos and images have become one of the most interesting data sets for artificial intelligence.
 In particular, deep learning is being used to create models for computer vision, and you can train these models to let your applications recognize what an image (or video) represents.